mtynior/SwiftBus/README.md

 ```

 ### Receiving events on different threads
-By default, events are received on the same thread that was used to sent the event.
+By default, events are received on the same thread that was used to send the event.
 SwiftBus allows to switch threads that are used to receive events:

 ```swift